-The BTO's Nest Record Scheme is the largest, longest-running and most highly computerised of such schemes in the world and possesses the most advanced and efficient techniques of data gathering, data capture and analysis (Crick et al. 2003).
-BTO now holds more than a million nest records, of which 35% are already computerised.
+The BTO's Nest Record Scheme is the largest, longest-running and most highly computerised of such schemes in the world and employs the most advanced and efficient techniques of data gathering, data capture and analysis (Crick et al. 2003).
+BTO now holds more than 1.3 million nest records, of which 69% are already computerised.

 The primary aim of the Nest Record Scheme is to monitor the breeding performance of a wide range of UK birds annually as a key part of the BTO's data collection.
 Periodic reports are published in BTO News (e.g. Leech & Barimore 2008) and the significant results communicated immediately to JNCC.
 Another primary aim is to undertake detailed analyses of breeding performance of species of conservation interest (e.g. Crick et al. 1994, Brown et al. 1995, Peach et al. 1995a, Crick 1997, Chamberlain & Crick 1999, Siriwardena et al. 2001, Crick et al. 2002, Chamberlain & Crick 2003, Freeman & Crick 2003, Browne et al. 2005, Tryjanowski et al. 2006, Douglas et al. 2010).

-Currently the BTO collects a total of more than 30,000 records each year for around 180 species.
-Typically, there are more than 150 records for 55 species and more than 100 for a further 10–15 species.
+Currently the BTO collects a total of more than 40,000 records each year for around 180 species.
+Typically, there are more than 150 records for 50 species and more than 100 for a further 20 species.
 The quality of records improved substantially in 1990 with the introduction of a new recording card, which promotes greater standardisation and clarity in the information recorded by observers.
-The general distribution of completed Nest Record Cards is patchy at the county scale but is more even over larger regions of the UK.
+Nest recording has subsequently become a module within IPMR, the program through which ringing data are currently collected.
+The general distribution of completed nest records is patchy at the county scale but is more even over larger regions of the UK.
 Overall, Northern Ireland and parts of Scotland (southeast, Western Isles) and parts of England (West Midlands, southwest) have relatively low coverage, often reflecting observer density.
-A major analysis of trends over time in various aspects of breeding performance found relatively few differences between major regions in the UK, when analysed using analysis of covariance (Crick et al. 1993).
+A major analysis of trends over time in various aspects of breeding performance found relatively few differences between major regions, when analysed using analysis of covariance (Crick et al. 1993).
 The scheme receives records from all the UK's major habitats.
 Most records come from woodland, farmland and freshwater sites, but the scheme also receives data from scrub, grassland, heathland and coastal areas.

 To minimise the incidence of errors and inaccurately recorded nests, a set of rejection criteria was applied to the data: laying date included only cases where precision was within ±5 days; clutch size was not estimated for nests which had been visited only once, for nests which were visited when laying could still have been in progress, or for nests which were visited only after hatching; and maximum brood size was calculated only for nests which were observed after hatching.
 The last variable is an underestimate of brood size at hatching, because observers may miss early losses of individual chicks; it differs from clutch size because some eggs may be lost during incubation or fail to hatch.